 You’re in Paris: your dream destination.
 You want to see everything and explore everything.
 Paris has one of the best public transportation systems in the world and you can’t miss the chance to live the city like a local by using it.

-As always, when you get to a new city, it may be unnerving to use the public transportation.
+As always, when you get to a new city, it may be unnerving to use public transportation.
 You may feel lost (or GET lost) but don’t worry: it’s all part of the experience.
+But don’t worry, public transportation in France is easy to use.

 That’s why we created this guide, so you can use the public transportation in Paris and feel safe while doing it.
 There are many ways you can move around the city: metro, RER, bus, and bikes.